kwatts949/CurriculumVitae/README.md

 In 2020, I decided to rediscover my love of learning and do another degree in Chemistry.
 Prior to that I had been self-studying A-Level Maths in my free-time.
 Come 2022, full of confidence and ambition from two years of successful intensive learing, I realised what I really love most about science is problem-solving, using computers to solve complex problems, like protein-folding a la DeepMind.

-I was ready for a new challenge, to explore something I'd long wanted to do - programming.
-Coding gives me the opportunity learn something new every day, to problem-solve to my hearts content, and it challenges my brain and creativity in ways I couldn't have imagined.
+I'm now ready for a new challenge, to explore something I've long wanted to do.
+Coding gives me the opportunity to learn something new every day, to problem-solve to my hearts content, and challenge my brain and creativity in ways I couldn't have imagined.

 ## Projects